Christchurch Town Hall

 Town Hall Hāngi Pits

-Yo-Yo Ma invites concert guests and the Ōtautahi Christchurch community for a traditional hāngi cooked by Tuahiwi hāngi masters in celebration of the land, the river, and all that we share.
-The hāngi fire will be lit late in the morning, and lifted and blessed in the afternoon.
+Yo-Yo Ma invited concert guests and the Ōtautahi Christchurch community for a traditional hāngi cooked by Tuahiwi hāngi masters in celebration of the land, the river, and all that we share.
+The hāngi fire was lit late in the morning, and lifted and blessed in the afternoon.
 Open to the public.

 Waiata ki te wai / Songs for water